-Workiva’s ESG Reporting Global Insights for 2022 surveyed 1,300 respondents who had some stake in their organization’s ESG strategy and reporting as part of their current role.
+Workiva’s ESG Reporting Global Insights for 2022 surveyed 1,300 respondents with some stake in their organization’s ESG strategy and reporting as part of their current role.
 Workiva found that 63% of respondents feel unprepared to meet reporting mandates and their organization’s ESG goals.
 Only 35% believed they can use data and technology very well to make decisions to push forward ESG strategy.

-Regardless of intent, businesses are better off from a legal and reputational standpoint by reporting only on what they can verify rather than promoting claims that they cannot prove.
+Regardless of intent, businesses are better off from a legal and reputational standpoint by reporting only on what they can verify rather than promoting claims they cannot prove.
 Improving data collection and analysis are a couple of ways businesses can step away from greenwashing and toward substantial claims and actions.

 Is Greenwashing Legal?

-Greenwashing is not legal and many countries and jurisdictions are implementing laws specifically prohibiting it.
+Greenwashing is not legal, and many countries and jurisdictions are implementing laws specifically prohibiting it.

 Until recently, greenwashing that came to light was more of a PR nightmare than a legal issue.
 Greenwashing Study and Consumers’ Behavioral Intentions found that consumers tend not to trust products or brands once they’re perceived to be greenwashing.